moj-analytical-services/splink/docs/blog/posts/2024-08-15-bias-continued.md

 # Bias in Data Linking, continued

-This Splink Blog is the second installment dedicated to the topic of bias.
-It wraps up the work completed during the the six-month [Alan Turing Institute](https://www.turing.ac.uk) internship on '_Bias in Data Linking_', summarising the final thoughts.
+This blog is the second in our series dedicated to Bias in Data Linking.
+Here we wrap up work completed during the the six-month [Alan Turing Institute](https://www.turing.ac.uk) internship on '_Bias in Data Linking_', and share some final thoughts.

 <!-- more -->

+In the [previous blog post](2024-07-11-bias.md) we concluded that assessing bias in a linkage pipeline using real data and clerical labels is possible to some degree, but has major shortcomings.
+Here we consider a different approach which aims to address some of these issues.

+## A Different Approach

+[Previously](2024-07-11-bias.md#-sources-of-bias) we established that bias in a linkage pipeline stems from two main sources: the **data** being linked and the **linkage model**.
+Considering both of these factors at the same time is complex, making it difficult to reach solid conclusions.
+Here we will explore bias how bias can have an impact within the **linkage model only**.

+As before, we assume there is a hypothesis that we would like to explore.
+In order to target bias within the linkage model, we construct a synthetic dataset with combinations of records which reflect the hypothesis we wish to test.

+This approach can be broken down into 5 key steps:

+![Image 1](./img/bias_investigation_steps.png)

 !!! note

-    This blog is intentionally high-level, with specific Splink examples in code provided in the [accompanying notebook](../../demos/examples/duckdb/bias_eval.ipynb).
+    The following steps are intentionally high-level, for a more hands-on application on fake data with Splink check out the [accompanying example notebook](../../demos/examples/duckdb/bias_eval.ipynb).

-## ⏪ Recap

-This blog builds upon the [previous post in this series](https://moj-analytical-services.github.io/splink/blog/2024/08/19/bias-in-data-linking.html).

-In the first few months of the internship, the focus was on exploring potential sources of bias in data linking pipelines.
-This highlighted the complexity of these biases and the need for a standardised approach to evaluate them.
-As a result, a goal was set to develop such an approach.

-To achieve this, a common performance evaluation method using clerical review was examined to see how it could be adapted for bias assessment.
-However, challenges arose with this method, primarily due to difficulties in using real data to detect bias in the messy linkage output.

-## ⏩ Recent developments

-Building upon these challenges, it was determined that the output of a linkage pipeline (i.e. the linked data) shouldn’t be used to _detect_ bias within a pipeline.
-Instead, it can be used to understand the _impact_ of any detected bias.

-Detecting bias should be guided by a hypothesis to form a key part of understanding any data linkage pipeline.
-This blog proposes a high-level approach to bias detection, broken down into 5 key steps:

-![Image 1](./img/bias_investigation_steps.png)

 ## <u>1.
 Generate synthetic records</u>